N Ireland 028 9346 2778

 A thermal lance uses intense heat to burn off line markings.
 It's a traditional method that is effective on specific surface types but requires skilled operation and can be noisy and disruptive.

 Each of these methods has its advantages and limitations, depending on factors like the type of surface, the environmental considerations, and the urgency of the removal.
-In professional settings, the choice of method is often determined by balancing these factors to achieve the most efficient and effective removal with the least impact on the surface and surroundings.
-That being said,
+In professional settings, the chosen method is often determined by balancing these factors to achieve the most efficient and effective removal with the least impact on the surface and surroundings.
+That being said, hydroblasting is more effective and doesn’t come with the drawbacks of the other methods.

 Benefits of Hydroblasting for Linemarking Removal